Kartik2605/Kartik2605.github.io/_pages/other.md

 * **Badminton** - I learnt playing badminton during high school and had been part of the school team.
 I fell in love with the speed and intensity of the game.
 I re-started working on my game during my undergradute.
 It is quite astonishing how footwork, which feels challenging to master initially, gradually becomes second nature with practice and effortlessly & agilely cover the court in singles, turning movement into an instinctive part of the game.

 * **Chess** - I recently started playing chess bit seriously.
-I love game because of puzzles and honestly, gets addictive as you start winning a few (yeah, got scholars mate in my first tournament).
+I love game because of puzzles and honestly, gets addictive as you start winning a few (yup, got scholars mate first match).

 * **Other Sports** - I have played cricket since childhood and ocasionally follow it (ICC tournaments).
 Represented school team at various competetive events as a right arm off-spinner.
 I also like to follow olympic games.